 - In 1970, the US got the first 1600cc - a single port engine with 30PICT/3 carburetor and 58hp.

 - VW found the cooling marginal with the same fan as the 1300 and 1500 engines, but now with higher hp (1500-53hp, 1600-58hp), so they added two sets of slots to the engine lid to aid the cooling.
 They did not have to redesign anything here - the "2 slot" lid was previously used on Cabriolets which didn't have the under-window air vents.
 The German VW engineers were constantly inovative and economical in using already available parts at the same time.

 - Then in '71 VW introduced the first twin-port engine, with 60hp and larger cooling fan for the doghouse oil cooler (25 cf/sec versus the earlier "in shroud" cooler fan's 22 cf/sec).

-- With this larger fan, VW found the "2 slot" lid marginal, so in ‘72 they introduced the "4 slot" lid and kept it that way for all subsequent Beetles -- both Super and Standard, 1300 and 1600 (the two main engine options from 71 onwards).
+- With this larger fan, VW had found the "2 slot" lid marginal, so in ‘72 they introduced the "4 slot" lid and kept it that way for all subsequent Beetles -- both Super and Standard, 1300 and 1600 (the two main engine options from 71 onwards).

 So if someone puts a lid with no slots on a dual-port engine, it will be running short of cooling air, particularly at higher speeds.
 A "2-slot" lid from 70/71 cars is the minimum extra inlet afrea needed, and "4 slot" lid from any '72+ beetle will enable the larger fan to work at it's best.